Policy

 Educate and Instill

 Training for managers at the Sanwa Group companies is conducted nationwide to raise compliance and human rights awareness and eliminate breaches of laws, regulations and rules.
+Furthermore, starting from the FY2024, we plan to implement e-learning training for all employees of the Sanwa group companies.

 In addition, we distribute our Compliance Code of Conduct and Case Study Booklet to all employees.
 We have also designated November as Compliance Month during which we implement various initiatives to foster greater awareness of compliance, including respect for human rights.